mmacfadden/csc-842-sm23/cycle-2/README.md

 # Cycle 2: Domain Generation Algorithm Builder
 This project provides a [Domain Generation Algorithm](https://en.wikipedia.org/wiki/Domain_generation_algorithm) (DGA) Builder.
 DGAs are often used by malware to connect back to a command and control server.
 The DGA Builder simplifies and automates building DGAs across multiple languages.
-A configuration file specifies how the DGA should be constructed and the DGA Builder then generates code to implement a DGA using those options.

-The project was built using Python 3.11.
+A configuration file specifies how the DGA should be constructed.
+Given a configuration file, the DGA Builder will generate code that implements the DGA in multiple languages.
+The goal of the project was to make it easy to rapidly develop high-quality DGAs and to be able to update them quickly if the current DGA gets blocked.
+Another motivation for the project was cases where malware and the corresponding C2 infrastructure are developed in different languages.
+In order to automate domain registration it is useful to have the same DGA implemented in multiple languages.

 ## Requirements
+The main requirements of the project that influenced the functionality and design are as follows:

+  * The program must be able to generate DGAs in multiple languages.
+  * The program must support a configuration file that specifies how the DGA will be built.
+  * DGAs generated from the same configuration (in different languages) must compute the same domains.
+  * DGAs must support changing the generated domains over time (time-based).
+  * DGAs must pseudorandom but be deterministic.
+  * The program must support generating an external random seed, to seed the pseudorandom algorithms.
+  * The program must be modular and extendable and allow easy addition of:
+    * New methods of obtaining a random seed.
+    * New methods of generating random domain names.
+    * Additional programming languages.

 ## Design
+The high-level architecture for the project is depicted below.

 ![Architecture](assets/architecture.png)